Laisha Wilkins: Biography

 On January 1 of 2008, Laisha started hosting a new show on Televisa's Canal 4, titled Metrópolis.
 She is set to reprise her role of Lt.
 Lucia Alvarez in Mujeres Asesinas, but this time she will transform into one of the killers.

-That same year Angelli Nesma offered her the role of Constanza in "Un gancho al corazón".
+That same year Angelli Nesma offered her the role of Constanza in the telenovela Un gancho al corazón.
 Later, she debuted as co-producer and actress of the 2010 Mexican film Ángel caído, playing the role of Perséfone.
 Laisha also made a comeback in Corazón Salvaje.
 In 2011 she returned as an antagonist in La fuerza del destino.
-In 2013 participated in special performance in Mentir para vivir.
+In 2013, she participated in special performance in Mentir para vivir.
 In 2015, she returned as an antagonist in Que te perdone Dios, where Angelli Nesma Medina offered Laisha the role of twin sisters Ximena / Daniela.

-Private life

-She is fluent in English, Spanish, and French.